Our Projects

 Waverley Road Rapid Bridge Replacements

-Waverley Road is a high traffic density artery for commuters traveling from Waverley to Halifax/Dartmouth.
-Harbourside Engineering Consultants was hired to develop and design panel bridge abutments for two separate structures.
+Waverley Road is a high traffic density artery for commuters traveling from Waverley to Halifax and Dartmouth, Nova Scotia.
+Harbourside Engineering Consultants was hired to develop and design panel bridge abutments for two separate structures: the Little Rawdon River Bridge and the Golden Brook Bridge.
+Harbourside accomplished the rapid replacement of the existing timber bridges using precast modular footings, beams seats and ballast walls.
+The existing timber bridges were each removed and replaced in two days.

 Northport Bridge Replacement Alternate